 In recent years, microsurgery – an operation using the magnification of an operating microscope or a laparoscope – has led to dramatic advances infertility treatments.
 With microsurgery, a gynecologic surgeon can correct problems that previously were considered incurable, including fertility enhancing surgery.

-Pelviscopy refers to a special type of operative laparoscopy in which more extensive procedures are performed.
+Laparoscopy refers to a special type of operative laparoscopy in which more extensive procedures are performed.
 Laparoscope lenses provide magnification, and video monitoring may allow a surgical assistant to work as one with the surgeon.
-Pelviscopy can effectively treat an ectopic pregnancy, uterine fibroids, ovarian cysts and tumors, endometriosis, and pelvic adhesions.
+Laparoscopy can effectively treat an ectopic pregnancy, uterine fibroids, ovarian cysts and tumors, endometriosis, and pelvic adhesions.

 A recent survey indicated that more than 12 million people in the United States have been sterilized, and more than 60 percent of those procedures are performed on women.
-Approximately 15,000 to 20,000 of sterilized women eventually want to reverse the procedure because of a renewed desire for children.
+Some sterilized women eventually want to reverse the procedure because of a renewed desire for children.

 Microsurgical techniques can repair fallopian tubes with excellent results.
 At RSC, women who have had reversal surgery can anticipate a term-pregnancy rate of 75 to 80 percent if at least 4 centimeters of the fallopian tube remains.